Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Note on Customer Retention and Happiness

 We believe RMNI has roughly an 80% customer retention rate.
 80% is obviously not great if you were to compare it to a traditional software company.
 Revenue retention is higher, in the low to mid 90% range, but that still is not the level a high-end software company will obtain.
 At the same time, several customer checks indicate extreme satisfaction with the product.
-So what gives?
+So, what gives?
 It’s important to understand that many customers signing with RMNI typically have a natural end of life.
 In fact, management points out that many customers signing with RMNI think they will only be with Rimini for 2-3 years, then end up lasting 5-7 years as their long-term transition to the cloud takes several years longer than they wanted or realized.

 We will not pretend RMNI is in the same league as 90-95% customer retention Enterprise Software companies who have no real natural exit point, and this absolutely needs to be taken into account when considering what an appropriate EV/ARR multiple might be for the company (as lower retention materially lowers LTV/CAC).
-In our view, it also makes earnings/cashflow more important as the payback period needs to be shorter for customers who last 5 years vs. 10-20 years.
+In our view, it also makes earnings/cash flow more important as the payback period needs to be shorter for customers who last 5 years vs. 10-20 years.
 In other words, RMNI has less wiggle room than others to hide low margins behind higher growth.
 At the same time, 20%+ software growers can trade at 15-20x sales, while RMNI is closer to 1x sales.

 With these things said, we do believe that revenue retention can rise to closer to 100% as they continue rolling out AMS to their existing clients.
 Additionally, Seth has always preached a balanced approach to growth and profitability, and we believe 2020’s cost structure will be more or less flat exiting Q4 2019, so growth can drop nicely to the bottom line (outside of some additional sales and marketing expenses announced in Q1).
 The company has stated they will be GAAP profitable in 2020, and given their tailwind they get from deferred revenues, FCF could be quite strong, depending on growth levels.
 If they are able to generate reasonably strong FCF in 2020 and 2021, it could help unlock the full Bull case as they will have greater cap structure flexibility.